Agoric/documentation/main/distributed-programming.md

   browser, an iframe is a realm.
 In Node.js, a Node process is a realm.
 A *compartment* is a separate execution environment within a realm.

 - **`harden()`**: A hardened object’s properties cannot be changed, so the only way to interact with a hardened object is through its methods. `harden()`is similar to `Object.freeze()` but more powerful.

 - **Remote object communication using `E`**: `E` is a local "bridge" function that lets you invoke methods on remote objects, whether in another vat, machine, or blockchain (for example).
 It takes a local representative (a *proxy*) for a remote object as an argument and sends messages to it using normal message-sending syntax.
 The local proxy forwards all messages to the remote object to deal with.
-If you are familiar with the `~` operator, `E` is a workaround for the JavaScript standard not yet supporting `~`.
+Sending a message to the remote object must be done by using `E` (`E(remoteObj).myMethod()`), or the "tildot" operator `remoteObj~.myMethod()``

-- **Notifiers:** Our Promise-based Notifier notifies Dapps and other tools about changes to their subscribed to contracts or offers' state.
+- **Notifiers:** Our Promise-based Notifier notifies Dapps and other tools about changes to their subscribed-to contracts or offers' state.

 ## Vats

 A vat is a *unit of isolation*.
 To paraphrase the Las Vegas advertising slogan, what happens in the vat stays in the vat.
 Objects and functions in a JavaScript vat can communicate synchronously with one another.
 Vats and their contents can communicate with other vats and their objects and functions, but have to
 [manage asynchronous messages and responses](#Communicating-with-remote-objects-via-E).

 There are no tools for telling what vat something is in, or if two things are in the same or different vats.
 In general, you/your code should know if things are local (in the same vat) because you created them or they were passed to you by something guaranteeing that’s the case.
 Other objects you should treat as if they might be distant (in different vats).
+In practice, you will know that your normal method calls (`obj.method()`) fails because the method doesn't exist and that's usually when you slap your forehead and go "Of course, it's remote!".

 Vats need to run on some platform.
 Both a single physical machine and a blockchain (which might itself be running on a set of  collaborating machines) are possible platforms.
 Either type of platform can host one or more vats.

 Since a vat runs in a single *event loop*, each incoming request has to finish before the next one starts.
-If there's remaining work, you schedule it to happen later when a Promise resolves.
+If there's remaining work, you schedule it to happen later after a Promise resolves.

 The Agoric process starts several vats.
-Each vat hosts a service (e.g. Registry, Zoe, etc.).
-As of April, 2020, all contracts run in the Zoe vat.
+Each vat hosts a service (e.g. the Board, Zoe, etc.).
+As of July, 2020, all contracts run in the Zoe vat.
 Eventually this will change to each contract having a dedicated vat.

 ## Secure EcmaScript (SES)